opensearch-project/ml-commons/docs/tutorials/semantic_search/conversation_search_with_byte_quantized_vector.md

 # Steps

 The Cohere Embed v3 model supports several input types.
-This tutorial uses the following input types (from the Cohere [documentation](https://docs.cohere.com/reference/embed)):
+This tutorial uses the following input types (from the Cohere [documentation](https://docs.cohere.com/docs/embed-api#the-input_type-parameter)):
-> - `search_document`: Used for embeddings stored in a vector database for search use cases.
+> - `input_type="search_document":`: Use this when you have texts (documents) that you want to store in a vector database.
-> - `"search_query"`: Used for embeddings of search queries run against a vector DB to find relevant documents.
+> - `input_type="search_query":`: Use this when structuring search queries to find the most relevant documents in your vector database.

 You will create two models in this tutorial:
 - A model used for ingestion with the `search_document` input type